stevekochscience/sqlschool/_posts/2014-01-05-logical-operators.markdown

     SELECT *
       FROM tutorial.billboard_top_100_year_end
      WHERE year = 2013
-       AND year_rank NOT 1
+       AND year_rank NOT BETWEEN 2 AND 3

+In the above case, you can see that results for which `year_rank` is equal to 1 or 3 are not included.

-Using `NOT` with `<` and `>` usually doesn't make sense because you can simply use the opposite comparative operator instead. `NOT` is more commonly used with `LIKE`.
+Using `NOT` with `<` and `>` usually doesn't make sense because you can simply use the opposite comparative operator instead.
+For example, this query will return an error:

+    SELECT *
+      FROM tutorial.billboard_top_100_year_end
+     WHERE year = 2013
+       AND year_rank NOT > 3

+Instead, you would just write that as:

+    SELECT *
+      FROM tutorial.billboard_top_100_year_end
+     WHERE year = 2013
+       AND year_rank <= 3

+`NOT` is commonly used with `LIKE`.
 Run this query and check out how Macklemore magically disappears!

     SELECT *
       FROM tutorial.billboard_top_100_year_end
      WHERE year = 2013
        AND "group" NOT ILIKE '%macklemore%'

-`NOT` is mostly commonly used to identify non-null rows, but the syntax is somewhat special &mdash; you need to include `IS` beforehand.
+`NOT` is also frequently used to identify non-null rows, but the syntax is somewhat special &mdash; you need to include `IS` beforehand.
 Here's how that looks:

     SELECT *
       FROM tutorial.billboard_top_100_year_end